TaxEvaderKet/tcp_chat/README.md

 [Contribute if you want](https://github.com/TaxEvaderKet/tcp_chat#contributing), don't if you don't.

 ## Prerequisites
+- CMake v3.2 or later
-- GCC and Make, latest version
+- GCC and Make, v13 and v4.4 (or later) respectively
 - A Linux computer or WSL
 - libsodium